pontus-vision/aws-sam-typescript-lambda-graphql/README.md

 + Within the NodeJS Crypto module, we generate the decipher with crypto.createDecipheriv(algorithm, key, iv[, options]).
 For more information, see https://nodejs.org/api/crypto.html#crypto_crypto_createdecipheriv_algorithm_key_iv_options
 + Then call decipher.update(), passing it the data we are decrypting, for more information, see https://nodejs.org/api/crypto.html#crypto_decipher_update_data_inputencoding_outputencoding

+## Steps to run the blazemeter Taurus end to end test

+To run the test ./docker_run.sh

+00_mutation.yml file contains taurus information to post an insertion into car table.
+01_query.yml file contains taurus information to get the inserted record values.

+test1.json file contains payload request for mutation. addcar.json file contains payload request for query.